iocfinc/100DaysOfML/Logs.md

 Will continue with the course.
 Target today is to get to Lesson 1: Chapter 24 at least.
 I plan to finish Lesson 1 this week and move on to Lesson 2 since there is a project due on July 25, which is 10 days from now.
 I need to be fast for now so that I can make it.

 Note to self: Change the activation function symbol of a sigmoid from omega to phi in the notebook.
 Also, I figured out why there was trouble connecting to the internet.
 I was on still on the proxy from work.
 Face palm :LOL: For now its much better, I am able to load the videos and submit answers without the connection dropping.
 I am continuing on with the Neural Networks lesson.
 I am now on the topic of Errors.
 Finished until chapter 24 today.
 Likely that I will finish this all by tomorrow and start moving on to the next lesson.
 Deus Vult.

+### Day 10: July 16, 2018

+Almost done with lesson 1.
+I am now at the feed forward and back propagation lectures.
+This can be finished today and then there will be a lab.
+I do have to look carefully at the entire course so that I can pace myself.

+### Day 11: July 17, 2018

+Finished part 1 of 7.
+I have to keep up, its supposed to be 15 days and then due.
+I need to focus more on the nano-degree. :sad: The good thing is that the succeeding lessons are timed at 2 hours or less.
+The only thing that's long is the first project: Predicting Bike sharing data which is due in 8 days.
+So I have to move fast.
+4 more lessons to go before the project.
+This is exciting.

+So update is that I was able to finish my first neural network.
+One of the most important thing I learned was how to do a vanilla version of the neural network.
+I still have to work on my pandas in data manipulation and numpy for data processing and mathematics.
+But form what I can tell, these formulas and functions will be repetitive and all that will change is the variable that you will use.

+### Day 12: July 18, 2018

+Target to finish 2nd half of implementing gradient descent lesson.

 ### Current Resources